Holy Angels - Woodbury, NJ

 3. CONFESSION OF SINS AND THE ACT OF PENANCE: Confess your sins.
 The priest then offers suitable advice and imposes an act of penance or satisfaction, which may include prayer, self-denial, or works of mercy.

 4. PRAYER OF THE PENITENT: Pray a prayer expressing sorrow for your sins and resolving not to sin again.
-Three suggested prayers are given here: (1)& (2) Newer (3) Older Versions.

-And the pains of hell; But most of all because They offend Thee, my God, Who are all good and Deserving of all my love.
+1. O my God, I am heartily sorry for Having offended Thee, And I detest all my sins, Because I dread the loss of heaven, And the pains of hell; But most of all because They offend Thee, my God, Who are all good and Deserving of all my love.
+I firmly resolve, With the help of Thy grace To confess my sins, To do penance And to amend my life.
+Amen.

 5. ABSOLUTION: The priest extends his hands over your head and pronounces the formula of absolution, making the sign of the cross over your head during the final words.
 You answer, ‘Amen.”